SMALL BUSINESS MARKETING

 - Increased sales: Sales and marketing go hand in hand and a well through through marketing plan will boost sales – no question!

 - Really understand and knowing your customers: A central part of your marketing plan is understanding ane knowing who your customer are.
-If you need to work on really understanding your customers You can build your personas here with our handy worksheet
+If you need to work on really understanding your customers.

 - Consistent and clear brand vision: Lets be frank – there is a reason you buy one brand or service over another.
 I mean why shop at Starbucks when you could just go to any coffee shop?
 Most often this is down to their vision and their subsequest brand positioning.
 Check out this blog for mapping out your vision.